There are so many technical aspects of your social media crisis plan that need to be executed quickly and efficiently in a crisis.

 There’s so much stress involved in a social media crisis that you don’t need to add more to the list by being caught unprepared and unequipped.

-The following is a checklist with basic tech and Web development skills that more than one person on your team should know before
+The following is a checklist with basic tech and Web development skills that more than one person on your team should know before a crisis strikes.

 Who should be capable of accomplishing all of these web tasks in a crisis?